KevinXu-01/E-UPMiM/README.md

 # E-UPMiM
-Official TensorFlow Implementation for Our Paper "Beyond Preferences: Enriching User Profiles for Effective E-commerce Recommendations" (ISCAS 2025)
+Official PyTorch Implementation for Our Paper "Beyond Preferences: Enriching User Profiles for Effective E-commerce Recommendations" (ISCAS 2025)

 # Requirements
 ```
-TensorFlow == 1.15.0
+Python = 3.9.16
+PyTorch >= 2.0.0
 tqdm
-faiss-gpu
 numpy
 TensorBoard
 sklearn
 scikit-learn
 ```
-For GPUs higher than RTX 30 series, please kindly refer to [NVIDIA/TensorFlow](https://github.com/NVIDIA/tensorflow).
+Please note that the TensorFlow implementation of our E-UPMiM has been abandoned as it is hard to maintain.
+We are sorry for any inconvenience.

 # Data Preparations
-We have released the processed MovieLens-1M dataset; for the Fliggy and the Amazon-Toys&Games datasets (and other custom datasets), please download the original data and kindly refer to code/data_preprocess.py to preprocess the data.
+We have released the processed MovieLens-1M dataset and the checkpoints; for the Fliggy and the Amazon-Toys&Games datasets (and other custom datasets), please download the original data and kindly refer to code/data_preprocess.py to preprocess the data.

 # Train
 ```
-python train.py --mode train --dataset movieles --learning_rate 0.001 --topN 10
+python train.py --mode train --dataset movieles --learning_rate 0.001 --topN 10 --model_type E-UPMiM --device cuda:0
 ```
+Please note that during thesis writing, we have tested more network structures (with better results), and updated the codes accordingly.
+So it might be different from the original paper.
+For example, we delete the social networking and time-aware re-ranking as they contribute little to the performances, and replace the original CapsNet with an auto-regressive multi-interest extraction module (less parameters, better results).

+For readers' convenience, we also provide a PyTorch implementation of ComiRec.

 # Inference
 ```
 python inference.py
 ```

+# Acknowledgement
+The structure of our code is based on **[ComiRec](https://github.com/THUDM/ComiRec)** and **[UMI](https://github.com/WHUIR/UMI)**.
+We greatly thank their incredible efforts!

 # Citation
 If you find our work useful for your research and applications, please kindly consider citing our work: